Once you know the basics of investing, it's time to start investing. These 14 rules will guide you to become a successful investor.

 Some people make the mistake of borrowing money to make "guaranteed" returns from their investments or achieve faster growth.
 However, borrowing money to invest is one of the worst mistakes you can make when investing.
 You always have to pay back your debt, no matter if your plan worked out.

 At the same time, the interest on the borrowed money weighs down your investment return and compounds like your return.
 Therefore, your investment return has to match the interest rate of your loan just to break even.
 If the interest compounds at a higher rate than your returns, your investments might even turn into a loss-making portfolio.

 It is not necessary to monitor your investments hourly or daily when you follow a long-term investing strategy.
 However, you should still periodically check your assets and whether they are still on track to reach your financial goals.

-Todo this, you can check your original investment thesis and check if it still applies to the current state of the investment.
+You should check your original investment thesis periodically and see if it still applies to the current state of the investment.
 Maybe a milestone has been reached leading to the investment thesis being fulfilled, or the market environment has deteriorated, and there has been a setback.
 In those cases, it makes sense to understand if you should still hold the investment or if there are other investments with better growth potential available as a replacement.

-However, the right balance is needed, and you shouldn’t check your investments too frequently as your human emotions might counteract your financial decisions.
+But, the right balance is needed as you migt be tempted to make emotional decisions if you check your portfolio too frequently.
 By being exposed to constant price fluctuations, you might sell assets prematurely, negatively impacting your investment performance.